 Fortunately, all you really need is a solid oral hygiene routine to counteract this problem.
 With each brush-and-floss session, you skim away portions of this bacterial build-up, making it easier for your immune system to do its job.

 Aside from how much bacteria your mouth carries, how many teeth you keep throughout your life is also a crucial factor in longevity.
 A study by Friedman and Lamster supports this, noting how many teeth you lose can impact one’s life expectancy.
-In the study, they said how those elders aged 100 years lost less teeth at age 65-74 than those who did not reach their maturity.
+In the study, they proved how elders 100 years or older lost less teeth at ages 65 to 74 than those who passed away sooner.
 But what does tooth loss have to do with life expectancy?